oncomouse/coc-bibtex/Readme.md

     \ })
 ~~~

+## Useful Commands

+`coc-bibtex` provides the following commands (which can be called as `:CocCommand <command name>` in Vim):

+* `bibtex.reloadLibrary` – This will reload the library, updating the cache with any new changes.

 ## Todo

 * [ ] Add the ability to pass a `.bib` file as an argument to the list call